-Canon 350D versus Nikon D5600
+Canon 350D vs Nikon D5600

-The Canon EOS 350D (called XT in some regions) and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2005 and November 2016.
+The Canon EOS 350D (called Canon XT in some regions) and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in February 2005 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 8 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 8 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Canon 350D vs Nikon D5600